Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's

 In future work, we will improve the reliability of the Fisher matrix regularization method when applied to narrowband searches.
 The method is sub-optimal in narrow bands as the Fisher matrix conditioning will be band-dependent.
-This is particularly evident in our simulations of point sources, which are very sensitive to Fisher regularisation (see Figures~\ref{fig:sim_reconst_shape} and~\ref{fig:sim_randpoint_maps}).
+This is particularly evident in our simulations of point sources, which are very sensitive to Fisher regularisation (see Figs.~\ref{fig:sim_reconst_shape} and~\ref{fig:sim_randpoint_maps}).
 Ideally, the condition number for each band is independently determined, while in this study we have used the broadband condition numbers as an alternative.
-The next step of the spectral-model-independent method is to extend its capability to search for angular-dependent, frequency-dependent (most general) backgrounds.
+Furthermore, we can explore setting constraints on different parametric models of the SGWB spectral shape starting from our spectral-model-independent results.
+Finally, the ultimate goal of the spectral-model-independent method is to extend its capability to search for angular-dependent, frequency-dependent (most general) backgrounds.

 In expectation of a first detection of SGWBs in the coming observing runs, we also plan to use the pipeline to probe interesting questions.
 For example, we aim to assess whether we should expect to detect the isotropic or anisotropic component of the SGWB first, assuming different observing scenarios and signal characteristics.